ArCiGo/TS-Playwright-Automation-Framework/README.md

 When you execute the command to see the report, a new folder is generated at root level (**playwright-report**).
 This folder contains the report for the executed tests.

 ![UI Report Sample](./Image01.png)

+## Collaborations 👨‍🏭

+Do you want to collaborate or contribute in this project?
+No problem!
+I'm open to improvements, comments and suggestions.
+Just do a PR with your suggestions and we can discuss them 😀